Niger’s coup leaders face a deadline to cede power. Will military action come next? – KION546

 Niger has huge regional significance.
 It is the largest country in West Africa and a vital gateway between the Sahel and the rest of the continent.

-The Sahel region is beset with security challenges such as terrorism, and insurgency and the country is a critical battleground in the fight against terrorism and a focus for regional and international security efforts.
+The country is a critical battleground in the fight against terrorism and a focus for regional and international security efforts.

-The US and France consider Niger a critical ally and both countries have military bases in Niger.

-The country possesses significant natural resources, with uranium being its most notable asset.
-Niger is a leading producer of uranium, which is crucial for nuclear energy and other industrial applications.
+Niger possesses significant natural resources, with uranium being its most notable asset.

+After five coups, ECOWAS heads of state want to prevent a contagion effect in their own countries.
+Some of the world’s poorest people live in West Africa and thee are many disaffected citizens demanding regime change.

+ECOWAS needs to be seen to act decisively to quell any other military takeover attempts.

 How are people in Niger reacting?